Model.PageBodyTags

 • The Biochemical Society cannot be held responsible for any of the Recipient’s debts or liabilities.

-• The Recipient is required to send photographs and a report of approximately 200 words providing an overview of the attendance figures and demographic of the event, and outlining why the meeting was timely, relevant, and important e.g., what were your aims and ambitions for the meeting and were they accomplished?
+• The Recipient is required to send photographs and a report of approximately 200 words providing an overview of the attendance figures and demographic of the event, the aims and objectives, scientific highlights, and whether the goals were accomplished.
 The report and photographs may be published on the Biochemical Society website, social media channels or considered for publication in our community magazine, The Biochemist.
 Please ensure consent is given by any individuals featured in the photographs.

 Hear from a Grants Committee member